Updated: October 21, 2020

 1. Windows-Based vs. Web-Based

-GoldMine Software Corp. was founded in 1989, when business use of the Internet was in its infancy.
-Applications at the time of GoldMine’s initial launch were almost exclusively designed to run as locally installed software on network PCs and on remote laptops that synchronized back to a main server.
-Versions of GoldMine through the current 9.x release continue to be Windows-based and remote users still synchronize their data in many cases.
-The back-end database normally runs on an in-house server.
-GoldMine offers browser-based access via iGoldMine.
+GoldMine Software Corp. was founded in 1989 when business use of the Internet was in its infancy.
+At the time of GoldMine’s initial launch, applications were almost exclusively designed to run as locally installed software on network PCs and on remote laptops that synchronized back to a main server.

 2. Pricing Model

-Salesforce is priced as a per user, per month subscription.
+Salesforce is priced as a per-user, per-month subscription.
 The monthly subscription fee ranges from $25 per user to $300 per user, depending upon which edition is deployed.
 Several of the Salesforce features referenced herein require the Enterprise Edition.

 3. Software Upgrades